Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_application_keras.rst

     for i in range(numKernels):
         fpga_out.append(fpga_rt[i].get_result())

 In the given example, the activation function of the last layer is softmax, so CPU softmax function is called after getting the results from FPGA.
+Users could apply different activation function after getting results from FPGA.